 Other causes of an air conditioning system freezing are mechanical related and are listed below.

-The last cause for a air conditioning system freezing is temperature.
-When we are referring to temperature in this circumstance we are talking about the outdoor ambient temperature.
+The last cause for a air conditioning system freezing over is temperature.
+When we are referring to temperature in this circumstance we are typically talking about the outdoor ambient temperature.
 A low outdoor ambient temp can cause the pressures in the system to drop below normal and cause freezing of the air conditioner.
-This problem is usually resolved with a lockout device installed on the air conditioning unit by the manufacturer.
+This problem is typically resolved with a lockout device installed on the air conditioning unit by the manufacturer.
 Not all systems are equipped with this type of control though.
-Typically running your A/C system in outdoor ambient of below 60 degrees is not reccomended.
+Typically running you’re A/C system in outdoor ambient of below 60 degrees is not reccomended.
 Freezing can also occur when the indoor temperature at the thermostat is set too low.
 This puts unnecessary wear and tear on the system.
-On a residential split system the indoor temperature should not be set below 68-70 degrees unless equipped with controls that prevent a freezing situation.
+On a residential system the indoor temperature should not be set below 68-70 degrees unless equipped with controls that prevent a freezing over situation.

-When your air conditioning system freezes over it can cause the freon to return to the compressor in a liquid form and cause slugging of the motor.
+When the air conditioning system freezes over it can cause the freon to return to the compressor in a liquid form and cause slugging of the motor.
 Modern scroll compressors are better equipped to handle this situation than older style units.
-However it can still cause damage to the system and should be assesed by a professional if it ever occurs.
+However, it can still cause damage to the system and should be assesed by a professional if it ever occurs.